All Episodes

 Go for it.

-In the paper by Shaviv in 2008, astrophysicist Nir Shaviv from Hebrew University of Jerusalem showed that the total radiative forcing Associated with solar cycles is 5 to 7 times the total solar irradiance variance at approximately 1 watt per square meter.
+In the paper by Shaviv in 2008, astrophysicist Mir Shaviv from Hebrew University of Jerusalem showed that the total radiative forcing associated with solar cycles is five to seven times the total solar irradiance variance at approximately one watt per square meter.

 The IPCC's radiative forcing model models the solar impact on Earth using an 11-year linear average, 5.5 years ahead and 5.5 years behind.